marektamaskovic/strace2seccomp/README.md

 ## About
-This bachelor thesis is focused on an automatic generation of seccomp rules from strace logs.
+This bachelor's thesis is focused on an automatic generation of seccomp rules from strace logs.
 The output is generated in C/C++ syntax.
 Input can be optimized with three optimization algorithms.
 One is called strict, and it will produce 1:1 output compared to input.
 Another one is called minimax or weak.
 This